Readit News logoReadit News

 rsch commented on Take the pedals off the bike fortressofdoors.com/take-... · Posted by u/bemmu

-somerandomqaguy · 7 months ago
+somerandomqaguy · a year ago

 I just googled the same thing.
 Quite frankly I don't blame OP for getting it wrong, because the top result is from Cornell University.